heestand-xyz/Linker/README.md

 **Linker** is powered by Firebase.
 This swift package dependency should automatically download.

 The app uses SwiftUI for the UI.
-Then is uses Combine and async / await for business logic and network calls.
+The app also uses Combine and async / await for business logic and network calls.

 ## Tests